SPLASH 2019 - Athens, Greece

 The second submission must be accompanied by a cover letter mapping each mandatory revision request to specific parts of the paper.

-For double-blind reviewing papers must adhere to two rules:
+For double-blind reviewing papers must adhere to three rules:

 - author names and institutions must be omitted, and

 - references to authors’ own related work should be in the third person (e.g., not “We build on our previous work …” but rather “We build on the work of …”), and